TheRealNanoz/rock_breaker/README.md

 # Rock Breaker
-This is a calculator that will determine whether or not a rock can be broken with the current loadout of the ship in star citizen
+This is a calculator built in rust that will determine whether or not a rock can be broken with the current loadout of the ship in star citizen

 ## Planned features:
     - calculate whether it is possible with the current loadout (laser + modules)